waveform80/picamera/docs/api_mmalobj.rst

 Performance Hints
 -----------------

-Generally you want to your transform callbacks to be *fast*.
+Generally you want to your frame handlers to be *fast*.
 To avoid dropping frames they've got to run in less than a frame's time (e.g.  33ms at 30fps).
 Bear in mind that a significant amount of time is going to be spent shuttling the huge RGB frames around so you've actually got much less than 33ms available